 - Class teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that your child’s needs are met

-- All lessons offer challenge and support necessary for each child to learn and where necessary differentiation occurs through the work set, questions asked and support given
+- All lessons offer challenge and support necessary for each child to learn and where necessary curriculum adaptations are implemented work set, questions asked and support given

 - Specific resources and intervention strategies will be used to support your child individually and in groups